She always had a spring in her step, a shine in her coat, and an intelligent but playful gleam in her eyes.

 I wasn't trying to hurt him.
 Didn't he see I was only hungry?
 Didn't my humans know that when they tied me outside I couldn't just sit there in my few feet of freedom and die of starvation?
 Why did it hurt this boy that I chose to live?
 As he wept, I realized he had more sadness for the death of this fat rabbit that was free to eat whenever and wherever he chose than he did for me, his own dog, who had no other choice but to fend for himself.

 I decided then that the rabbit was worth it.
 But I still loved the boy.
-I would have to be wiser the next time a rabbit wandered into the yard.
-Next time, I would make sure the boy wasn't outside where he would see.

 She also taught me a lot about what it means to be a dog.
 "We are pack animals," she said.
 "We aren't meant to be alone apart from the pack.
 The family is ours to serve.
 They provide us with shelter, food, and protection.
 And we are meant to be loyal and to do everything we can to show them that they are loved."